- Solar advice hub

 Buying a heat pump and getting it installed typically costs around £12,500, according to the Microgeneration Certification Scheme (MCS), but the government’s Boiler Upgrade Scheme can cut this amount to £5,000.

-If you sign up to Sunsave Plus though, you can get this system with no upfront cost.
+However, if you sign up to Sunsave Plus, you can get this system with no upfront cost.

 You’ll also receive the Sunsave Guarantee, which includes 20 years of 24/7 monitoring and maintenance, free battery and inverter replacements, and getting your system insured by Aviva.